CoeCollege-ComputerScience/payroll-requirements-team-no-se/priorities.md

 ### Could

 * Website development could be created after to go along with the application
+    * A program run through command line as first project/release.
+However, a website version will be considered if the project is a success and the customers want to move forward as a future release.

-* The company president/upper management could see detailed, easily accessed report breakdowns of payroll records and Audits
+* The company president/upper management could see report breakdowns of payroll records and audits
+    * Only the total salaryies, federal/state taxes, medical contributions, etc. are required by accounting department and the CFO for the first release, but the reports of the details can be added in a future release.

-* Employee paycheck frequency could be calculated for individual users (Right now the accounting team enters this data when necessary
+* Employee paycheck frequency could be calculated for individual users (Right now the accounting team enters this data when necessary)
+    * This release only focuses on the use of the accounting department and the CFO.
+If necessary, the use for indivisual employees will be added in the future release.

 * The software could process information within the customers specifications
 * Individual Employees should have a read only access to view their own payroll records
  * The payroll program is specifically accessed by accounting and CFO, so allowing employees to view their own payroll is not completely necessary, however, it would reflect normal payroll systems that allow employees more limited access in a read-only fashion.